RedSkyLabs/RSSC2018-Endpoint-Attack-Lab/README.md

    * The Administrator password should be set to something simple to make the demonstration of password cracking easier.
 In our example, we'll use `Drowssap1` as our password.
 2. Kali Linux installed to attack the target host from
 3. Both machines should be connected to the same network
+4. For this lab we're going to use the IP 192.168.100.10 for the Windows attack host and 192.168.100.11 for the Kali console.
+Replace these IPs in the instructions with your own if using different ones.

 ## Attack Execution